sanskrit/raw_etexts_english/blogs/manasataramgini/2019-12-15_human-journeys-ascents-and-descents.md

 +++
-title = "Human journeys, ascents andxa0descents"
+title = "Human journeys, ascents and descents"

 +++
 As we headed towards the bus-stand to take our homeward conveyance, we